-- After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 34 open.
+- After reaching maximum speed by fully opening the throttle, turn the throttle back so it is \(^4\) open.
 This will barely reduce the speed but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
-When traveling in bends, do not shift, and accelerate very carefully. - To shift down, brake if necessary and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - If the engine stalls (e.g. at a crossroads), just pull the clutch lever and press the starter button.
-You do not have to shift into neutral. - Switch off the engine if you expect to be standing for a long time. - Avoid frequent and longer slipping of the clutch.
-This heats the engine oil, the engine and the cooling system. - Ride with a lower engine speed instead of with a high engine speed and a slipping clutch. - If the FI warning lamp (MIL) lights up during a trip, stop immediately.
+When traveling in bends, do not shift, and accelerate very carefully. - To shift down, brake if necessary and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - If the engine stalls (e.g. at a crossroads), pull the clutch lever only and press the starter button.
+You do not need to shift into neutral. - Switch off the engine if you expect to be standing for a long time. - If the FI warning lamp (MIL) lights up during a trip, stop immediately.
 When you shift to neutral, the FI warning lamp (MIL) starts to flash.